 Upon your arrival (Dublin Airport) collect your Hertz Car Rental and your Castle’s and Manor Tour of Ireland will commence.
-Your first day’s drive is a short one, bringing you to the Southeast Ireland from Dublin to Kilkenny.
+Your first day’s drive is a short one, bringing you to the southeast of Ireland, from Dublin to Kilkenny.

 On to Kilkenny city- which has been long renowned as Ireland’s Medieval Capital.
 The popular city’s origins date back more than 1,500 years.
-Kilkenny Castle is a 12th century castle remodelled in Victorian times and set in extensive parklands.
-Also located in Kilkenny is Saint Canice's Cathedral, built on the site of an earlier church, the major work was carried out in the 13th Century.
+Kilkenny Castle is a 12th-century castle remodeled in Victorian times and set in extensive parklands.
+Also located in Kilkenny is Saint Canice's Cathedral, built on the site of an earlier church, the major work was carried out in the 13th-century.
 As part of this tour, tickets for the ‘Smithwick’s Experience’ are also included.
-This famous Irish Ale was first produced in Kilkenny by monks in 1231 and this tour culminates with a pint of this now world renowned Ale
+This famous Irish Ale was first produced in Kilkenny by monks in 1231 and this tour culminates with a pint of this now world-renowned Ale

 Day 2 – Kilkenny to Ballyseede, County Kerry

-Next you will visit Cahir Castle.
+Next, you will visit Cahir Castle.
 Cahir Castle was once an important stronghold of the powerful Butler family, it is one of Ireland’s best-preserved castles.
-Next you will venure on to Killarney.
+Then, you will venture on to Killarney.
 With its three famous lakes and majestic mountain ranges, The Killarney National Park is renowned both for its scenic beauty and scientific interest.
 There are many walks and trails around Killarney including a 2-hour tourist trail around the town itself.

 You will also have a chance to visit Ross Castle, the Gap of Dunloe with the Black Valley.
 From here, travel north to Ballyseede Castle just outside of Tralee where you will be spending 2 nights.